mfontanini/presenterm/docs/intro.md

   preserving the aspect ratio.
 * If your terminal does not support any of the graphics protocol above, images will be rendered using ascii blocks.
 It ain't great but it's something!
+* Image rendering is currently not supported on Windows.

 # Extensions